SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 Discover Bank

 You can earn a cash bonus if you qualify for a Discover Bank promotion.
 It’s possible to receive the bonus after satisfying the deposit requirements.
-Discover Bank offers a competitive interest rate that may rival the SaveBetter offers.
-This online platform also provides rewards checking
+Discover Bank offers a competitive interest rate that may rival the Raisin offers.
+This online platform also provides rewards checking.

 Ally Bank